190n/huffman-visualization/README.md

 Run `yarn dev` to start the development server, then open http://localhost:3000/huffman-visualization/.

-~~To compile the WASM module, run `zig build -Drelease-small` from `src/zig`.~~
+To compile the WASM module, run `zig build -Drelease-small` from `src/zig`.

-The Zig source code is currently unavailable to discourage cheating in the class that this visualization was made for.